RC flight simulators.

-RC flight simulators can give you a very realistic radio control flight training experience, without having to leave the house!
+RC flight simulators can give you a very realistic radio control flight training experience, all from the comfort of your own home!

-'Sims' for home computers first became available in the late 1980s, but chunky computer graphics and slow computer processors really limited their realism.
+'Sims' for personal computers first became available in the late 1980s, but chunky computer graphics and slow computer processors really limited their realism.

-But throughout the '90s, with the rapid improvement in home computers, radio control simulators quickly evolved into a very realistic radio control flight training aid, second only to side-by-side club instructor training.
+But throughout the '90s, with the rapid improvement in home computers, rc simulators quickly evolved in to a very realistic radio control flight training aid, second only to side-by-side club instructor training.

-Nowadays of course, with warp-speed computer processors and outstandingly realistic graphics, modern rc flight simulators such as the Phoenix and RealFlight 'G' series sims have become hugely popular.
+Nowadays of course, with warp-speed computer processors and outstandingly realistic graphics, modern rc flight simulators such as Phoenix and RealFlight, for example, have become hugely popular.

 Such simulators have reached into many homes and have become a 'must have' rc flying accessory; they have helped countless novice rc pilots learn the basics of radio control flight, and expert pilots rehearse their aerobatic and 3D routines to a faultless performance.

-Above: the Phoenix is one of the top selling rc flight simulators.
+Above: Phoenix is one of the top selling rc flight simulators.

 A good quality rc simulator consists of very powerful software, loadable onto your computer via a CD.
-The sim may or may not include a realistic transmitter interface controller.
-The interface, where included, works in exactly the same way as a normal rc transmitter but instead of sending a radio signal to the receiver in the model, the signal passes through a cable to drive the software installed on your computer.
+The sim may or may not include a realistic transmitter-based interface controller.
+Such a controller works in exactly the same way as a normal rc transmitter does but instead of sending a radio signal to the receiver in the model, the signal passes through a cable to drive the software installed on your computer.

-RC flight simulators that don't include a controller can be used with normal transmitters, although some of the cheaper sims have a limited numbers of compatible Tx's.
-But for the better flight simulators using your own transmitter is in fact the best option because it lets you get 100% familiar with the Tx that you'll use at the field.
+RC flight simulators that don't include a controller can be used with your normal TX, although some of the cheaper sims have a limited number of compatible transmitters with which they will work.
+But using your own transmitter is in fact the best option because it lets you get 100% familiar with it.

-That said, there are of course a few differences between virtual and real rc flight training which you'll come to get used to.
-For example, the wind effect on most rc flight simulators doesn't include unpredictable gusts.
+That said, there are of course a few differences between virtual and real rc flight training which you'll need to get used to.
+For example, the wind effect on some rc flight simulators doesn't include unpredictable gusts.
 Also, using any zoom feature on a sim can distract you from getting used to your plane's true position and orientation relative to you and the ground, because you have no peripheral vision to aid you.
 But these are things that your real-life rc flight training will soon teach you!

 As with everything else radio control, prices have dropped in recent years making a simulator quite affordable.
 And with most households now owning - or having access to - modern personal computers and laptops, sims have rocketed in popularity as a sensible and very effective training aid.

 Modern day rc flight simulators such as Phoenix and RealFlight feature all the popular model aircraft types - planes, helicopters, multi-rotors, gliders and jets.
 Furthermore, you can try different camera angles including cockpit view.
 This is an excellent way of getting used to FPV flying, should you be interested in that.

-Phoenix, since striking a deal with rc product giants Horizon Hobby, feature a lot of Horizon's brand products such as planes and helicopters from ParkZone and E-flite.
+Phoenix, since striking a deal with rc product giants Horizon Hobby, feature a lot of Horizon's aircraft from their ParkZone, HobbyZone and E-flite ranges.
 This is great news if you actually have one of their models, although you might need to tweak the flight characteristics on the sim to get it flying exactly like your model.
 And on that note, a good quality sim like Phoenix lets you edit many aircraft and flying site parameters, to suit your own flying style.

-Events such as pylon racing, spot landing and limbo flying are available to really test your skills and online multi-player mode is also a great feature if you have a fast internet connection.
+Events such as pylon racing, spot landing, balloon bursting and limbo flying are available to really test your skills and online multi-player mode is also a great feature if you have a fast internet connection.

-The better quality rc flight simulators feature a virtual flight school where professional rc pilots (from the real world!) teach you everything from basic take off and landing techniques to advanced aerobatic maneuvers.
-Each lesson is narrated by the pilot, and Tx stick movements are shown so you can see exactly what's happening and when.
+Most rc flight simulators feature a virtual flight school where professional rc pilots (from the real world!) teach you everything from basic take off and landing techniques to advanced aerobatic maneuvers.
+Each lesson is narrated by the pilot, and TX stick movements are shown so you can see exactly what's happening and when.

-Below are some screenshots from my Phoenix sim, these are the kind of images that you can expect from modern rc flight simulators (click on images to view larger):
+Below are some screenshots from my Phoenix simulator, these are the kind of images that you can expect from modern rc flight simulators (click on images to view larger):

 Keeping it real on RC flight simulators!

-In other words, don't let yourself get into bad habits on your simulator because these will inevitably get transferred onto the flying field.
+In other words, don't let yourself get in to bad habits on your simulator because these will inevitably follow you onto the flying field.
 Of course have fun with it and enjoy every moment, but remember why you bought the simulator in the first place, and use it accordingly - as a serious training aid to your flying.

 Remember - a computer doesn't crash the same way as a model airplane does!
 If you're serious about rc flying, get an rc flight simulator!